AmanSultanBaig/CSV-Task-with-NodeJS/README.md

 ## Client

-For frontend you need to go `Client` Folder with This cmd: `cd client` & run this `npm i` or `npm install`, it will install all necessary packages which are required to execute client application with their given version in `package.json`, after completing installation, run `ng serve --open` or `ng serve -o`, to `serve` client application,
+For frontend you need to go `Client` Folder with This cmd: `cd client` & run this `npm i` or `npm install`, it will install all necessary packages which are required to execute client application with their given version in `package.json`, after completing installation, run `ng serve --open` or `ng serve -o`, to `serve` client application.

+If you want to watch the demo before clone this project for just checking that how this project would look like so, you can watch this project video uploaded on my `YouTube Channel` and the link is here: [CSV Project with Mean Stack](https://www.youtube.com/watch?v=9nnBhgi28Tk)